muhamadzolfaghari/unsafe-psedu-array-js/README.md

-# unsafe-iterator-array
+# unsafe iterator array
-The way an iterator become unsafe when convert to array
+The ways Pesude-Array becomes unsafe when converted to Array.